Anger Management Techniques

 Breathing techniques can be a helpful tool for regulating and calming our emotions.

 Try making your out-breath longer than your in-breath.
 For example, breathe in for a count of five, pause for one, and then breathe out for seven.
-The exact count doesn’t matter as it is more about making sure you exhale for longer than you inhale.
+The exact count doesn’t matter, as it is more about making sure you exhale for longer than you inhale.
 This is the opposite of what our bodies automatically do when we are angry.
-By consciously changing our breathing it signals to our body that we no longer need to be angry.
+Consciously changing our breathing signals to our body that we no longer need to be angry.

 It isn’t always easy to remember to focus on our breath when we’re feeling intense emotions.
 The key is to practice breathing techniques regularly so that it becomes a habit.
 Maybe aim to take a few conscious breaths three times a day when you are feeling calm.
 Then start to incorporate it into other situations that have a more emotional charge to them.

 Sometimes high-intensity exercises like running, dancing, or skipping can be helpful.
-This helps to use up the excess energy that your body feels when angry.
+This helps to use up the excess energy of anger.

 Only do intense exercises if it is safe for you to do so.